oat-sa/lib-lti1p3-core/doc/jwks/jwks.md

 # JWKS endpoint service

-> Documentation about how to expose a [JWKS endpoint](https://auth0.com/docs/tokens/concepts/jwks) (JSON Web Key Set) easily from this library, recommended as a Platform.
+> Documentation about how to expose a [JWKS endpoint](https://auth0.com/docs/tokens/concepts/jwks) (JSON Web Key Set) easily from this library.

 ## Exporting a JWK from a key chain